ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 Generics can become a bit complicated, as we may use multiple different generic types for different [proc] parameters.
-And we can use generics also for [object]{.obj} types, we may for example create lists like we did for our names list that work not only for [strings], but that can work with other data types like numbers or sequences in a very similar way.
+And we can use generics also for [object] types, we may for example create lists like we did for our names list that work not only for [strings], but that can work with other data types like numbers or sequences in a very similar way.
 We may explain that in more detail later.